CALL (866) 832-9315

 Performance Plastic materials are not ‘cheap’

-There are many materials that are considered high performance plastic.
-Several of the better known and popular materials include: Nylon (Type 6, Type 6/6, Type 6/12), Acetal (both Acetal Copolymer and Acetal Homopolymer), Polysulfone, PTFE, Radel R5500, Ultem (Ultem 1000 and Ultem 2300) and PEEK (Victrex 450g), and many more.
+There are many materials that are uniquely considered high performance plastic.
+Several of the better known and popular performance plastic materials include: Nylon (Type 6, Type 6/6, Type 6/12), Acetal (both Acetal Copolymer and Acetal Homopolymer), Polysulfone, PTFE, Radel R5500, Ultem (Ultem 1000 and Ultem 2300) and PEEK (Victrex 450g), and many more.
 Each of these materials have their own unique set of physical properties as well as strengths and weaknesses.
 Please review the data sheets for each of these materials, and then contact us with any questions you may have on suitability for your applications.

-New Performance Plastics Making Metals Obsolete
+New Performance Plastic May Be Making Metals Obsolete

-New Performance Plastics Making Metals Obsolete
+New Performance Plastic May Be Making Metals Obsolete

-Metals have been around for a very long time
+Metals have been around for a very long time, drastically longer than Performance Plastic materials.

-The history of metals is thought to have begun with the use of copper about 11,000 years ago.
-Gold, silver, iron, lead, and even some brass began to be used before the first known appearance of bronze in the 5th millennium BCE High Quality Performance Plastics are replacing Metals
+The history of Performance Plastic materials is the opposite of the history of metals.
+Metals are thought to have begun with the use of copper about 11,000 years ago.
+Gold, silver, iron, lead, and even some brass began to be used before the first known appearance of bronze in the 5th millennium BCE.High Quality Performance Plastics are replacing Metals

 Artifacts made of smelted iron have been found dating from about 3000 BC in Egypt and Mesopotamia.
 In those times, iron was a ceremonial metal; it was far too expensive to be used in everyday life.
 Metals are commonly very stiff, tough and strong.
 However, they are also generally quite heavy.
 Also, the cost to heat metal to production temperatures is extremely high, over 5 times that of Performance Plastic materials.
 When metals corrode they get smaller, and many can decompose to yield rust.

 In comparison, plastics only were first made in the early 1900’s.
-The world’s first known fully synthetic plastic was bakelite (now days considered Phenolic), and was invented in New York in 1907 by Leo Baekeland who coined the term ‘plastics’.
+The world’s first known fully synthetic plastic was Bakelite (now days considered Phenolic), and was invented in New York in 1907 by Leo Baekeland who coined the term ‘plastics’.
 Since this date, thousands of chemists and material scientists have synthesized dozens of plastic base materials.
 Plastic materials are currently available in over 80 types, and each of these are molded or processed at slightly different temperatures.
 The wide range of performance plastic materials will allow you to choose the perfect material for your next application.

 Some of The Advantages of New Performance Plastic Materials

-New Higher Temperature Performance Plastic Materials
+New Higher Temperature Performance Plastics Material

 New Performance Plastic materials like Victrex 450g PEEK and Sabic Ultem 1000 have much higher use temperatures over previous performance plastic materials.
 The Ultem 1000 unfilled has a continual use temperature above 400 degrees F, while the newer Victrex 450g PEEK materials work well at 480 degrees F on a continuous basis.
 In addition to the higher temperatures, they are still food grade materials.

-Most plastic materials can typically be molded in a temperature range of 400 to 600 degree F. While steel starts to melt at 2,500 degrees F. This is five times the temperature, meaning it takes 5 times the energy to convert steel instead of plastic.
+Most performance plastic materials can typically be molded in a temperature range of 400 to 600 degree F. While steel starts to melt at 2,500 degrees F. This is five times the temperature, meaning it takes 5 times the energy to convert steel instead of plastic.
 Lower temperatures equates to lower costs of production.

-New Lower Weight Materials
+New Lower Weight Performance Plastics Materials

 The average plastic weighs just 20% of the average metal product.
 Many plastics have exceptional weight to strength ratios, meaning that for the weight of the product they are very strong.
 This low weight means much less raw materials and less impact on the environment if using plastics over metals.
 This results in lower cost to manufacture parts from plastics over metal.